Roasted Squash and Pears

 *

 Disclaimer 1: Many of the links on this site are affiliate links.
 That means that if you click through from my link and buy the linked-to product, or sign up for the linked-to service, I receive a commission.
-For example, if you click through to Amazon via one of my links, I receive a commission of approximately 7% for any product you purchase.

 Disclaimer 2: I am not a medical professional, and the information contained on this site is not medical advice.
 It is your responsibility to check the foods you eat to make sure that they are safe for you.
 If you're considering any dietary changes, it's probably a good idea to speak with your physician.
+By using this site, you explicitly agree not to hold Pickled Publishing LLC or any of its members liable in any way for damages arising from decisions you make based on the information made available on this site.

-Copyright 2012 Simple Subjects, LLC - All rights reserved.
-Content may not be copied or republished without my express permission.
+Copyright 2023 Pickled Publishing LLC - All rights reserved.
+To be clear: This means that, aside from small quotations, the material on this site may not be republished elsewhere without my express permission.
+Privacy Policy